-Our brain acts rationally and shuts down the parts of our brain during periods of scare recovery to stay alive.
 The catch-22 is that those parts of the brain are best suited to help us reverse course on insomnia, so it becomes a self fulfilling prophecy of poor decisions, poor behaviors, increased anxiety, and less than optimal hormonal, cognitive, and muscular performance.

 You might think an overhaul is required to self correct, but that’s often the worst thing you can possibly do.